-Our line of publication includes books directed towards the international research community as well as books aimed at presenting new and timely media research to a broader audience.
+Our line of publications includes books directed towards the international research community as well as books aimed at presenting new and timely media research to a broader audience.
 For the former category, we offer a rigorous double-blind peer-review procedure overseen by our scientific editors.
-For the latter, we use Nordicom’s long-established and unique position in the intersection between academia, politics, and the media industry to increase the impact of our books on public discourse, political processes, and education.
+For the latter, we use Nordicom’s long-established and unique position at the intersection of academia, politics, and the media industry to increase the impact of our books on public discourse, political processes, and education.
 We publish books in English and Swedish.

 Nordicom’s strategic partnership with the Nordic Council of Ministers allows us to publish our academic books with digital Open Access and without processing charges for editors and authors.
-Our books are published in print as well as digitally on the NordPub publishing platform under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public licence (CC BY-NC-ND 4.0).
+Our books are published digitally on the NordPub publishing platform under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public licence (CC BY-NC-ND 4.0), and print-on-demand copies are able to be purchased.

 Aims & scope